 Today's vehicles are pretty easy to take care of and maintain.
 Put some air in the tires, get regular oil changes and tune-ups, and you're good to go.
 Both of those tasks also go pretty far in creating a more fuel-efficient car.
 But if you really want to maximize your dollars at the gas pump, here are three lesser-known maintenance tips that people tend to overlook:

 1. Use the right oil.
-Whether you take your car for an oil change, or you change it yourself, be sure it's getting the grade of motor oil recommended in your owner’s manual.
-For example, using 10W-30 motor oil in an engine designed to use 5W-30 can lower your gas mileage by one to two percent.
+Whether you take your car for an oil change or you change it yourself, be sure it's getting the grade of motor oil recommended in your Owner's Manual.
+For example, according to FuelEconomy.gov, the official U.S. government source for fuel economy information, using 10W-30 motor oil in an engine designed to use 5W-30 can lower your gas mileage by one to two percent.
 Choosing a motor oil with additives that reduce friction also creates a more fuel efficient car

 3. Don't scrimp on parts.
-When it comes to your engine, something as simple as spark plugs make a big difference.
-A dirty, worn out or inferior spark plug can cause inconsistent firing, which may result in reduced performance and a less fuel efficient car.
+When it comes to your engine, something as simple as spark plugs makes a big difference.
+A dirty, worn-out or inferior spark plug can cause inconsistent firing, which may result in reduced performance and a less fuel-efficient car.
 Choose parts designed specifically for your vehicle's engine that are approved by the manufacturer.

 But having the most fuel-efficient car isn't all about the maintenance.
 Your driving habits can also help.
 Planning ahead and combining trips can go a long way in saving you money at the pump.
 Also be sure to avoid aggressive tactics like speeding and stop-and-go driving, which reduce fuel efficiency